zhuangpeixian/Peixian-Zhuang/index.md

-2021 AAAI Conference on Artificial Intelligence (AAAI)(人工智能领域TOP会议), 2020 and 2019 IEEE International Conference on Multimedia and Expo (ICME)（多媒体领域TOP会议）, 2021 and 2020 International Conference on Image and Graphics Processing, 2020 and 2019 IEEE International Conference on Signal and Image Processing, 2020 International Conference on Vision, Image and Signal Processing, 2020 International Conference on Biological Information and Biomedical Engineering, 2020 International Conference on Fuzzy Systems and Data Mining,
+2021 AAAI Conference on Artificial Intelligence (AAAI)(人工智能领域TOP会议), 2020 and 2019 IEEE International Conference on Multimedia and Expo (ICME)（多媒体领域TOP会议）, 2021 and 2020 International Conference on Image and Graphics Processing, 2020 and 2019 IEEE International Conference on Signal and Image Processing, 2021 Asia Symposium on Image Processing,
+2020 International Conference on Vision, Image and Signal Processing, 2020 International Conference on Biological Information and Biomedical Engineering, 2020 International Conference on Fuzzy Systems and Data Mining,